 - Winter period has been chosen for implementation.
-During winter, Brest and Bordeaux ACC regularly notice that the traffic demand rarely reaches the capacity offer.
+During winter, the traffic demand rarely reaches the capacity offer.
 It usually allows ATCOs’ ongoing training courses to be organised at that time of the year as the ops room configuration can be more easily adapted.
 For EEE all manpower will be made available so that the initial reduction of all sectors’ capacity will not dramatically impact aircraft operators.
-However, most of the delays that might affect the flights crossing Brest and Bordeaux airspace will certainly be caused by the new system adjustment and recovery phases.
+However, most of the delays that might affect the flights crossing the Bordeaux airspace will certainly be caused by the new system adjustment and recovery phases.

 - Maximum sector configurations will be ensured to provide maximum capacity offer and to adjust to the traffic demand.

 THE RECOVERY & CONSOLIDATION PHASE : WORKING TOWARDS LASTING CAPACITY OFFER

 After taking control of the new system, front line operators reach a reliable comfort zone and capacity improvements are studied, meeting airlines operators’ expectations